Cats like to play fetch too, study finds

 While fetching is not typically associated with felines, the researchers believe the behaviour is instinctive – often happening without any formal training.

-Based on their findings, published in the journal Nature, the academics are urging cat owners to be more attuned to their pets’ needs and their preferences for play.
+Based on their findings published in the journal Scientific Reports, the academics are urging cat owners to be more attuned to their pets’ needs and their preferences for play.

 They say that playing fetch may be beneficial for the welfare of the cat and may strengthen the bond between the pet and its owner.